-DB 1 THERE ARE THREE IMPORTANT TIMES RECORDED DURING A RUN: 1.1 Reaction Time: This is the time recorded as the green light is activated and the wheels of the vehicle move out of the stage beam.
+DB 1 ומווח ח 1181.
+DBI 1.1 ARE THREE IMPORTANT TIMES RECORDED DURING A RUN: Reaction Time: This is the time recorded as the green light is activated and the wheels of the vehicle move out of the stage beam.
 Reaction times are vital as these are what competitors have at their disposal to win a race.
 (See Fig.1).
-1.2 E.T.: stands for Elapsed Time and it records the time as the front wheels of the vehicle move out of the stage beam, to when it cuts the finish line beam at the end of the quarter mile.
-(See Fig.1).
-1.3 Speed (KPH): The third of course, is the terminal speed.

-2.1 Reaction times are vital as they are what competitors have at their disposal to win a race.
+1.2 E.T.: stands for Elapsed Time a beam, to when it cuts the finish I t of the stage 1.3 Speed (KPH): The third of cours GREEN LIGHT GOES ON FRONT WHEEL OF VEHICLE OUT OF STAGE BEAM AND ELAPSED TIME START FRONT WHEEL CUTS FINISH LINE BEAM AND STOPS ELAPSED TIME 1 SEC 2 SEC 3 SEC 4 SI C 5 SEC 6 SEC 7 SEC 8 SEC 9 SEC 10 SEC REACTION TIME FIG 1 DB 2 2.1 TON TIMES Reaction times are vital as they are what competitors have at their disposal to win a race.
 The reaction time is recorded when the green light is activated to when the front wheels leave the "STAGE" beam.
 Comments have been received about slower cars always seeming to win.
 Whether a competitor is competing in handicap or heads-up racing, the quickest is not necessarily the winner.
 That is why "reaction times" are so important.
 A competitor may lose, regardless of whether his/her E.T.
 (Elapsed Time) was good.
 If the initial "reaction time" was loose, he/she could well lose the race.
-The faster the "reaction time", the more chance a competitor has of winning.
-2.1.1 Why is a Reaction Time important?
-Reaction Times have nothing to do with Elapsed Times (E.T.'s).
+The faster the "reaction time", the more chance a competitor has of winning.2.1.1Why is a Reaction Time importa int?
+Reaction Times h before the Elapse who crosses the f system to accura calculate the "ove "elapsed time."
+If Reaction Times have nothing to do with Elapsed Times (E.T.'s).
 The Reaction Time is measured before the Elapsed Time counter starts.
 It should be stated that racing is first and foremost about who crosses the finish line first, irrespective of how quick you were getting there.
 In order for any system to accurately determine a winner, it uses the "reaction time" and the "elapsed time" to calculate the "overall time".
 The "overall time" is calculated by adding the "reaction time" to the "elapsed time."
 If two competitors' race, the one with the lowest "overall time" is the one that crossed the finish line first.
-In (Fig.2 below), let's assume that we have two vehicles running identical elapsed times of 13.100 seconds, however, this doesn't necessarily mean that they both crossed the line in an identical fashion.
+In (Fig.2 below), la seconds, howeve fashion.
+The com moved out of the In (Fig.2 below), let's assume that we have two vehicles running identical elapsed times of 13.100 seconds, however, this doesn't necessarily mean that they both crossed the line in an identical fashion.
 The competitor who had the quickest reaction time (Competitor 2) will win as his vehicle moved out of the stage beam before the other (Competitor 1).
-Remember that the elapsed time only commences when the vehicles move and NOT when the green light goes on.
-The overall time of Competitor 2 is less than the overall time of Competitor 1.
+Remember that the elapsed time only commences when the vehicles move and NOT when the green light goes of